-The variance inflation factor (VIF) values were all substantially below 10 (see Appendix ).
-The average VIF was close to 1, and the tolerance values were all substantially above 0.2, suggesting no issues with multicollinearity.
-The Durbin-Watson statistic was close to 2 (see Appendix ), indicating independence of errors.
+The variance inflation factor (VIF) values were all substantially below 10 (see Appendix H).
+The average VIF was close to 1, and the tolerance values were all substantially above .2, suggesting no issues with multicollinearity.
+The Durbin-Watson statistic was close to 2 (see Appendix H), indicating independence of errors.
 The residuals appeared unbiased.
 Over 95% of cases had standardised residual values within ±2, approximately 99% had values within ±2.5, and no cases had values greater than 3.
-No cases had a Cook’s distance greater than 1, suggesting that no cases had an undue influence on the model.
+No cases had a Cook’s distance greater than 1, suggesting no cases had an undue influence on the model.

-Histograms and P-P plots of the standardised residuals showed slight deviations from normality (see Appendix ).
-The scatterplot of standardised predicted values against standardised residuals and the partial regression plots were screened for outliers, linearity, and homoscedasticity (see Appendix ).
+Histograms and P-P plots of the standardised residuals showed slight deviations from normality (see Appendix I).
+The scatterplot of standardised predicted values against standardised residuals and the partial regression plots were screened for outliers, linearity, and homoscedasticity (see Appendix J).
 Some patterning was evident in the partial regression plots.
 In particular, the plot for mental health literacy displayed some funnelling, suggesting potential heteroscedasticity.
 Ideally, bootstrapping would have been used within the regression analysis to manage this (Field, 2018).
 However, bootstrapping is not possible in SPSS with multiply imputed datasets (IBM Corp, 2021b).
 As the violations of the assumptions were minor and did not affect all variables, it was deemed acceptable to proceed without bootstrapping.
 However, some caution is advised when interpreting the results, especially regarding mental health literacy.

 Results

+Descriptive Statistics

+Table 1 presents the participants’ demographic characteristics.
+Participants were mostly male (59.8%), White (91.8%), and lower ranking (constable: 42.3%; sergeant: 34.0%), with an average age of 41.0 years and length of service of 16.1 years.
+Participants worked in various departments.

+Table 1

+Demographic Characteristics of Participants